 His tips on avoiding fraud just reiterate what he wrote about choosing an advisor.
 Ask questions.
 Well, if you don’t know anything about investing you won’t know what questions to ask.
 Even if you googled a couple, you wouldn’t understand the answers or know if they were true or not.

 No one will ever care more about your money than you and an advisor is not going to do anything for you that you can’t do for yourself for free, with a bit of education.
 Okay, not all of us love dealing with money.

 In that case, you might choose to hire an advisor.
 But you still need to understand investing so you can choose a good one and make sure they aren’t ripping you off and charging you outrageous fees.

-Part of Dave’s investment strategy is to invest in your employer sponsored 401k.
-And we agree with that, especially if your plan offers matching.
+Part of Dave’s investment strategy is to invest in your employer-sponsored 401k.
+And we agree with that, especially if your plan offers to match.
 That is free money!
 It’s also an easy way to invest because it’s automated.
 The money is deducted from your paycheck before you even see it.
 And what you don’t see, you can’t spend.

 But before you invest in a 401k, Dave wants you to complete his baby steps 1-3.
 They are:

 - Pay off all debt using the debt snowball.